mrkuz/nixos/README.md

   cd nixos
   ```

-- Change `dotfiles.url` and `doomd.url` in `flake.nix` to point to GitHub repositories, not local directories.
+- Change `dotfiles.url` and `emacsd.url` in `flake.nix` to point to GitHub repositories, not local directories.

   ```nix
   {